 Width is 28 and Height is 28.
 That is the image is 28x28 pixels large.
 Maybe you need to tilt the image, depending on the setting on your phone.

 Collapse the Setup.
 Scribble down a “5” on a piece of paper.
 This is the easiest digit to recognize.

 Tap the icon shown below on your phone, take a photo of your digit.

 Tap the Load icon to get a result.

 Whazaaaaam!!!
 You have created an operational AI experiment.

 If it doesn’t work every time, remember that the loss from the experiment isn’t 0.
 Hence the experiment will predict the wrong numbers in some cases.

-In this tutorial you’ve created an AI experiment that you first evaluated and then deployed it straight away.
+In this tutorial you’ve created an AI experiment that you first evaluated and then deployed.
 You have used all the tools you need to go from data to production - easily and quickly.